 $3.50 / Student

 Led by trained volunteer docents.
-Limited tours are offered during our annual exhibitions: Christmas and Holiday Traditions Around the World (mid-November through December) and Butterflies Are Blooming (March through April).
+Limited tours are offered during our annual Christmas and Holiday Traditions Around the World (mid-November through December) exhibition, and self-guided tours are available during Fred & Dorothy Fichter Butterflies Are Blooming (March through April).
 Otherwise, all tours are offered year-round unless otherwise noted.
 Choose from the following: